A mass threshold for galactic gas discs by spin flips: Spin flips in the simulations

 \Fig{spin_sky} makes the case for a mass threshold for spin flips even more explicit.
 It shows the evolution of gas spin of each of six example VELA galaxies.
 In each output time, the position of the symbol marks the spin direction (with arbitrary zero-points for the spin direction in spherical coordinates) and its size indicates the magnitude of the angular momentum.
 The starting and ending snapshots, typically at $z\!\sim\!8$ and $z\!\sim\!1$, are marked by a blue and a red triangle.
 The halo mass is indicated by color, with the snapshot closest to $10^{11}\msun$ marked by a white cross.
 In all six cases we clearly see big flips between output times, which are comparable to the orbital times, as long as $\Mv\!<\!10^{11}\msun$ (blue to white symbols), and a stable spin when $\Mv\!>\!2\times 10^{11}\msun$ (pink to red symbols).

-In \se{flip_toy} below we evaluate analytically the threshold mass for merger-driven spin flips, in agreement with what we extracted from the simulations.
-We learn that merger-driven flips can be the reason for the disruption of discs below the critical mass.
+\adb{The role of flips at different masses could in principle be either due to a mass dependence of the merger rate or of the typical mass ratios in the mergers.
+The latter is unlikely given the weak mass dependence of halo merger rates as derived using the EPS formalism \citep{neistein08_m}} In \se{flip_toy} below we evaluate analytically the threshold mass for merger-driven spin flips \adb{based on the meregr rate, and recover the threshold mass extracted from the simulations.} We learn that merger-driven flips can be the reason for the disruption of discs below the critical mass.